oroinc/documentation/user/back-office/system/configuration/commerce/customer/global-customer-users.rst

      .. image:: /user/img/system/config_commerce/customer/CustomerUsersRegistrationFrontStore.png
         :alt: Display the registration instruction text on the storefront login page

    * **Case-Insensitive Email Addresses** --- If this option is enabled, the letter case is ignored when comparing email addresses.
 For example, john.doe@example.com and John.Doe@example.com are treated equally.
 By default, the option is disabled.
 The identical option for back-office users is managed :ref:`here <admin-configuration-user-settings>`.
+Keep in mind that the uniqueness of email addresses and personal data is checked only for the registered users.
+It means that no two users can have identical personal information unless they are customer visitors (guest users).
+Multiple guest customers are allowed to have exactly the same data, including email addresses.

+5. In the **Customer Visitor** section, configure the options for the anonymous users:

    * **Customer Visitor Cookie Lifetime (Days)** --- Once the provided period expires, active customer visitor (anonymous user) sessions will be reset.
+Keep in mind that the uniqueness of email addresses and personal data is checked only for the registered users.
+It means that no two users can have identical personal information unless they are customer visitors (guest users).
+Multiple guest customers are allowed to have exactly the same data, including email addresses.

+6. In the **REST API** section, configure the following options:

    * **Enable API Key Generation** --- Enable/disable automatic generation of API access keys for new customer users.

-4. To customize any of these options:

-     a) Clear the **Use Default** box next to the option.
-     b) Select the new option.

 .. _system-configuration-user-impersonation: